Arb-Stylus/create-stylus-extensions/extensions/readme.md

 - The values in `.env.example` provide a template for required environment variables
 - **Always keep your private key secure and never commit it to version control**
 - Consider using environment variable management tools for production deployments

-### Deploy to Orbit Chains

-Before deploying, you would have to ensure that your `deployStylusContract` function on your `deploy.ts` function has the `isOrbit` value set to `true` (example provided in `deploy.ts`).

-Your contract must have an `initialize()` function as the replacement for the constructor, since not all orbit chains support the constructor feature.
-Please leave it blank if you don't have any constructor.

-> Make sure you handle initialization properly in your contract, meaning it should only be called once and functions should not run if contract is not initialized.

 ## Verify your contract (Highly Experimental)